DanielRen2/BrailleApp/README.md

 # HackED 2018 Introduction

 Our team consisting of Kynan Ly, Alex Dong, Jayden Chan, and Daniel Ren, went on to make an afforable, accessible and assistive device for braille users.
-We would like to thank the sponsors and the UofA Computer Engineering club for funding and organizing HackED2018.
+We would like to thank the sponsors and the UofA Computer Engineering Club for funding and organizing HackED2018.

 # Concept